-And while you should begin the search for space one year before you plan to move in, you first need to have a clear understanding of your space requirements, so that your search for a building or tenant space can be as productive and efficient as necessary.
+And while you should begin the process well before you plan to remodel or move, you first need to have a clear understanding of your space requirements, so that your quest for the perfect space can be as productive and efficient as necessary.

 But let’s not get ahead of ourselves…

 Let’s take a look at the design process below with the goal of helping you understand the many steps necessary for a successful architectural design experience.

 And remember, retaining an experienced interior designer or architect, like StudioW2 (shameless plug here), that will help lead the team through the design process will be in the best interest of all involved.

 Once you have them on board, let the fun begin…

 BUILDING A STRONG FOUNDATION | PROGRAMMING